Read-Lab-Confederation/staph_metagenome_subtypes/Binstrain/ReadME.md

-#Package: BinStrain

-##Type: Package

-##Title: Statistical modeling for SNP based genotyping of Staphylococcus aureus subtypes from metagenome shotgun data
+#Running BinStrain for SNP based genotyping of Staphylococcus aureus subtypes from metagenome shotgun data

 Version: 1.2